Lavender517/AMLS_II_assignment21_22-kaggle/README.md

 ```

 The ubiquity of smartphones allows people to announce any emergencies they identify in real-time.
 A large percentage of them choose to broadcast by sending tweets, so classifying
 suspicious tweets for disaster content is a topic that has been gaining steam in recent years.
-In this report, we focus on the Kaggle competition Natural Language Processing with Disaster Tweets, whose objective is to distinguish the real
-disaster tweets from others.
-An attempt is made to acquire the word embedding vectors by applying word2vec structure, the vectors are then classified into two labels using Bi-LSTM, TextCNN and fine-tuned BERT models, as well as displaying their performance.
+In this report, we focus on the Kaggle competition *Natural Language Processing with Disaster Tweets*, whose objective is to distinguish the real disaster tweets from others.
+An attempt is made to acquire the word embedding vectors by applying word2vec structure, the vectors are then classified into two labels using **Bi-LSTM**, **TextCNN** and **fine-tuned BERT** models, as well as displaying their performance.
 The prediction results are evaluated and compared to provide references on the suitability of classification with the selected superior approach.

 ## Environments